cheatsheet1999/FrontEndCollection/JS-Core/implement curry() with placeholder support.md

     }
   })

-  // we merge both, because there might be chance that args < nextArgs return [...result, ...nextArgs];
+  // merge result and nextArgs together, and return it return [...result, ...nextArgs];
 }